 Free: WordPress.com.
 You can install a free blog on WordPress.com.
 There are some limitations to the free version and you won’t be able to install the podcasting plug-in.
 However, if you’ll install the free version and plan to produce a podcast as your final project, I’ll make sure to accommodate you and will work with you to publish it online on a free platform outside of WordPress.
 I’ll share detailed instructions about this.

 Reclaim hosting: You can also use Reclaim Hosting, a hosting service developed originally at the University of Mary Washington especially for students and faculty: https://reclaimhosting.com/

 The total cost for the student/personal plan is $45.
 Reclaim Hosting is popular among Mason Hist 390 faculty (and beyond) because of its pricing, services, and customer support.
 You’ll use Reclaim to install Word Press and will have the option to install a podcasting plug-in if you plan to produce a podcast.
 If you already have a domain and Word Press blog, please talk with me to make sure that it meets the functionality we will need for class.
 Since you might want to use your domain name down the road as well I recommend choosing a timeless name.

 I will distribute a step-by-step guide on how to set up your domain and blog – this won’t be due until mid February.

 Setting up your domain and blog: You will establish your on blog either on Reclaim hosting or on WordPress (5 %).

-Blog posts: You will write two blog posts.
-In one blog post, you will feature an oral history interview, and in another blog post, you will write a primary source analysis and a podcast or exhibition review.
+Blog posts: You will write three blog posts.
+In one blog post, you will feature an oral history interview, and in two other blog posts, you will write a primary source analysis and a podcast or exhibition review.
 I will provide you with detailed instructions via email.
-(10% each, 20% total).
+(10%, 5% and 5% each, 20% total).